abhiSyncd/Java-Threads-Step-By-Step/README.md

 # 8 : Residuals : More on Threads

    **1) Daemon Threads**

 	The JVM exits when all the running threads are daemon threads.
 So imagine you're writing a simple game where your main method loops until you decide to quit.
 	And imagine that at the start of the game, you start a thread that will endlessly poll some website to trigger alerts.
 	You would like the JVM to exit when you decide to end the game.
 	You don't want the endless polling to prevent the game from ending.
 So you make this polling thread a daemon thread.

   **2) Object-level-lock vs Class-Level-Lock vs Singleton**

 	(a) Object level lock
 	    When we want to synchronize a non-static-method-or-codeBlock such that Only one thread will be able to execute the code block ON GIVEN INSTANCE OF THAT CLASS.

 	(b) Class Level Lock
 	    Prevents multiple threads to enter in synchronized-block in any of ALL AVAILABLE INSTANCES OF THE CLASS on runtime.
 	    This means if in runtime there are 100 instances of DemoClass, then only one thread will be able to execute demoMethod() in any one of instance at a time, and all other instances will be locked for other threads.

 	(c) Singleton
 	    Restricts the instantiation of a class to one object.

 	    Please note singleton pattern will not apply lock on the object.
 		For example 2 different threads are sharing the same single object reference and can call the different method on that single object simultaneously.
 	    To avoid this, we use DOUBLE-CHECK-LOCKING.

+	    For More Info on Singleton : Refer Singleton Section